Zackory/Pypr-Robots/README.md

 make -j4
 sudo make install
 ```
-### Need to run `sudo pigpiod` on startup?
+We then need to make sure pigpio is started each time the Raspberry Pi starts up.
+Run `sudo nano /etc/rc.local` and add `pigpiod` at the end of the file right before the line `exit 0`.
 Next we need to install 'pygame' so that we can access joystick controllers using python.
 To install pygame you can use `sudo apt-get install pygame`.
+Let's reboot once more `sudo reboot`, then we are good to go!

+Run `sudo python robotSocial.py` to launch the joystick controller for the social robot.